grindsa/acme2certifier/docs/freeipa.md

 - The `acme2certifier` application installed and configured.
 - Python 3.7+ and required dependencies (see `requirements.txt`).

+## FreeIPA limitation

+It seems that FreeIPA requires the presence of a Common Name (CN) in the CSR and I did not find a way around it.
+This will exclude the usage of ACME clients not setting a common-name, like certbot.

 ## FreeIPA User Permissions and Setup

 A dedicated user with sufficient privileges is required for the handler to manage hosts and certificates in FreeIPA.
 See [the below section](#freeipa-user-permissions-and-setup) for details on how to create and configure the user.